New Need a website, or want to automate your business? IT Services by Hammond RE-Engineered

 demo and renovation

-15. Steep loft stair against the painted log wall.
+14. Steep loft stair against the painted log wall before the railings and stain went on.
 Tight footprint, no room for a wider stair.
-After
+During

-Steep loft stair against the painted log wall.
+Steep loft stair against the painted log wall before the railings and stain went on.
 Tight footprint, no room for a wider stair.

 demo and renovation